jhustata/book/_sources/lab6.md

 use transplants, clear
 ```

 2. Get a 10% random sample of the dataset.
 Specifically, follow these steps.
 (1) Set a seed number.
-(2) Generate a variable that includes a random number between 0 and 1 following a uniform distribution (example included in first-ever [.do file](https://jhustata.github.io/book/aaa.html.) script you saw in this class from chapter: `tokenize`.
+(2) Generate a variable that includes a random number between 0 and 1 following a uniform distribution.
+An example was included in the first-ever [.do file](https://jhustata.github.io/book/aaa.html.) script you saw in this class from chapter: `tokenize`.
 (3) Sort by the random variable.
 (4) Keep the first 10% observations and drop the rest.
 (5) Drop the random variable.

    ```stata
    count